yogetter/owncloud-client/doc/owncloudcmd.1.rst

 desktop utility.
 This command line tool is based on mirall.

 Contrary to the :manpage:`owncloud(1)` GUI client, `owncloudcmd` only performs a single sync run and then exits.
-In so doing, `owncloudcmd` replaces the `ocsync` binary used for the same purpose in earlier releases.
+In doing so, `owncloudcmd` replaces the `ocsync` binary used for the same purpose in earlier releases.

 A *sync run* synchronizes a single local directory using a WebDAV share on a